 There are certainly a lot of very interesting careers in criminal justice and criminology available today.
 So interesting, in fact, that television and movies very often feature all sorts of professionals in the criminology fields.

-Some of the most popular of these shows, like The X-Files and Fringe, delve into the world of paranormal investigations, which may very well be some of the most fascinating criminal justice careers imaginable.
+Some of the most popular of these shows, such as The X-Files and Fringe, delve into the world of paranormal investigations, which may very well seem like some of the most fascinating criminal justice careers imaginable.

 Those shows feature federal special agents assigned to specialty units dedicated to investigating the supernatural.
-They've undoubtedly inspired countless people to consider jobs in criminology, leading them to want to learn what you have to do to become a paranormal investigator for the government.
+They've undoubtedly inspired countless people to consider jobs in criminology, wondering what you have to do to become a paranormal investigator for the government.

 Can You Become a Paranormal Investigative Special Agent?

 For all of you aspiring Fox Mulders and Dana Scullys out there, we have some unfortunate news.
 The United States government does not employ any full-time special units dedicated to investigating supernatural and paranormal occurrences.
 That is, at least, none that any care to admit or advertise.